bytebase/bytebase.com-old/content/blog/what-is-database-change-management.md

 tracking and controlling changes to the database, including both the structure of the database (such as the tables, columns, and relationships between data) and the data itself.
 For the relational database systems (RDBMS), SQL is the medium to instruct database changes.
-The structure change is dictated via Data Definition Langnuage (DDL), while the data change is dictated via Data Manipulation Language (DML).
+The structure change is dictated via Data Definition Language (DDL), while the data change is dictated via Data Manipulation Language (DML).

 ## Ideal Process